Homesteading Family Logo

 What we love most about chicken tractors is that it allows our chickens to free-range in a protected environment.

-A chicken tractor must provide protection from the sun, the weather (severe rain or wind), and predators.
+A chicken tractor must provide protection from the sun, the weather (severe rain, wind and heat), and predators.

-Depending on where you live there may be coyotes or other predators and you want to be sure your chickens are protected from them.
-Having chicken wire around any open parts of the frame will keep both chickens in and predators out.
+Depending on where you live, there may be coyotes, eagles, hawks or other predators, and you want to be sure your chickens are protected from them.
+Chicken wire around any open parts of the frame will keep both chickens in and predators out.

-If you live in a particularly windy area, you may want to provide protection from the wind on two out of the four sides of your chicken tractor so the chickens have a place to get out of the elements.
+If you live in a particularly windy area, you may want to provide protection from the wind on two of the four sides of your chicken tractor so the chickens can shelter from the elements.

 Durable